SANDIA SEED BLOG

 Marigolds, Nasturtiums, Goldenrod, Black-Eyed Susans, Coneflowers / Echinacea, Penstemons, Alliums, and Geraniums (Geraniums are known to repel Japanese Beetles!)

 Of course, with any flowers or plants, make sure not to plant them so close to your peppers that these flowers shade your peppers, as peppers like sun!
-If you have them nearby, that will be enough.
+If you have them growing nearby, that will be enough.

 Attracting Beneficial Insects:

-Flowers like Lavender, Nasturtiums, or herbs like Cilantro, Oregano, BasilSunflowers, Echinacea or Nasturtiums are great for attracting pollinators and beneficial insects when they are in bloom.
+Flowers like Lavender, Nasturtiums, and herbs like Cilantro, Oregano, BasilSunflowers, Echinacea or Nasturtiums are great for attracting pollinators and beneficial insects when they are in bloom.
 Native plants especially attract beneficial insects like Lacewigs, Ladybugs, and Hoverflies, resulting in their incredible pest-eating larvae that devour aphids, caterpillars and other pests of your vegetables.
 Ask your local native plant society about what plants are best for your area.

 Learn more about Plants that Attract Beneficial Insects